RonasIT/swift-networking/README.md

 }()
 ```

-If all is correct, you can expect this result:
+If all is correct, you can forgot about problem with expired tokens in your app.
-1. First, unauthorized error will trigger token refreshing in your `SessionService`.
-2. While we're refreshing token, all new failed requests with "unauthorized" error will be collected for future.
-3. Once token refreshing completed, failed requests will be adapted (access token changed, we should update request headers) and retried.
-4. If token refreshing failed, all pending requests will be failed.

 To learn more, please check example project.